This article was first published on March 10, 2015, and was updated on March 19, 2018, and March 7, 2019.

 For more specific information, visit the IRS site that outlines tax extension information.

 What happens when you file for an income tax extension?

 The question then becomes whether or not you should go ahead and pay the IRS or wait and accrue penalty fees.
 Let’s break it down:

 If you, as an individual or S corporation, decide to take an extension and not pay at the first due date, be aware that the IRS charges 5 percent a month in penalties or up to 25 percent of the total tax.
-If your payment is more than 60 days late, you will be charged a minimum penalty of the less of $205 or 100 percent of the taxes owed.
-For more information on paying estimated taxes, check out what the IRS has to say.
+If your payment is more than 60 days late, you will be charged a minimum penalty of the less of $210 or 100 percent of the taxes owed.

-While it is true that you will most likely be given the tax extension, as 97 percent of the requests are fulfilled, do not take it for granted that it will happen.
+While it is true that you will most likely be given the tax extension, as more than 97 percent f the requests are fulfilled, do not take it for granted that it will happen.
 Be sure to give yourself plenty of time to figure out what you owe.

 The above content should not be construed as legal or tax advice.
 Always consult an attorney or tax professional regarding your specific legal or tax situation.